-There are a few ways to gauge how much larger your German Shepherd will grow.
+There are a few ways to gauge how much bigger a German Shepherd will get.

-One of these ways is looking at how old your German Shepherd is currently.
-If your German Shepherd is younger than two years old, they definitely have room to keep growing!
+First, check your puppy's age.
+If your GSD is younger than two years old, they definitely have room to keep growing!

 If you bought your German Shepherd from a breeder, they should be able to give you a specific, estimated weight based on your puppy’s parents and past litters.
 Most of the time, a dog will not grow bigger than its larger parents.

 The estimated full-size varies significantly between sexes.
 In terms of weight, an adult male German Shepherd weighs anywhere from 75 to 90 pounds.
 A female German Shepherd weighs notably less at 55 to 70 pounds.

-Please keep in mind that these numbers are estimates to give you an idea of how large your German Shepherd puppy may become.
+Please keep in mind that these numbers are only estimates to give you an idea of how much bigger a German Shepherd puppy may get.
 Some dogs will be both smaller and larger than these weight ranges when fully grown due to a variety of genetic and environmental factors.

 The American Veterinary Medical Association estimates that extra weight can decrease your pet’s overall life expectancy by more than two years.
 Speak with your vet about your German Shepherd’s ideal weight and any lifestyle changes, like additional exercise, specific diets, treats, or food quantity you can make to encourage a healthy life for your German Shepherd.Taking your German Shepherd to regular veterinary appointments is one of the best things you can do to ensure that they are healthy and feeling their best.
 An experienced veterinarian can assess your pet’s health, make general health and wellness recommendations, and look out for common, breed-specific conditions.